• Skip to main content

 Heating butter and cream in a small saucepan.

 1. Remove the potatoes from the oven.
 Working quickly to keep them as hot as possible, cut them in half horizontally, one potato at a time, and then use a kitchen towel or oven mitt to hold the halves while you scoop the flesh into the bowl of a stand mixer.
-Put a kitchen towel or a sheet of aluminum foil over the top of the bowl while you are working to keep them hot while you repeat this with the rest of the potatoes.
+Put a kitchen towel or a sheet of aluminum foil over the top of the bowl while you are working to keep them hot while you repeat this.

 Cutting baked potatoes in half and using a spoon to scoop out the flesh.

-1. Use a potato masher, potato ricer, or fork to smooth out the flesh and remove as many lumps as possible.
+1. Use a potato masher, potato ricer, or fork to mash the potatoes, smooth out the flesh, and remove as many lumps as possible.

 Mashing baked potatoes in a bowl using a potato masher.